 Garnish with your choice of topping.
 Sour cream, yoghurt, green bean puree, tomato slices or wedges, chopped parsley, basil leaves or pesto, guacamole or salsa all work very well with this flavour profile.

-And here’s one example of what I do with left-overs – I used them as wraps, reheated and then stuffed with a filling of crispy fried tofu chunks, homegrown tomatoes blitzed, lots of garlic of course, and quick-fried seasoned zucchini spears.
+Use leftovers as wraps: reheat each side quickly in hot oil, then stuff with a filling of crispy fried tofu chunks, homegrown tomatoes blitzed, lots of garlic of course, and quick-fried seasoned zucchini spears.
+Or whatever your little heart desires.
 Outstanding!

 © L.D’anna 2017